hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-mobile-test-harness.md

             </td>
             <td>
-                This PR removes the Onboarding skip functionality and testing from the BC Wallet regression tests.
-Skip has been removed from BC Wallet app.
-It is possible that the skip could re-emerge as functionality in BC Wallet so it is being left in the tests but commented out.
-If there comes a time in the future where we are sure Skip will not return, we will permanently remove the code.
+                This PR adds a new suite of BC Wallet tests that use the BC Showcase demo as issuers and verifiers.

+There is also a new run in the test pipeline for the showcase specific tests that will go to a separate Allure project for test results.

+There still needs to be some work on the Lawyer scenario, however I wanted to get this in to see if there was any issue running these in the nightly regression.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-11-07 20:22:51 +0000 UTC
+        Created At 2023-11-17 21:35:35 +0000 UTC
     </div>
 </div>